-Though there are not many men living without testes, in some cases, doctors may remove it for medical reasons.
+Though there are not many men living without testes, in some cases, doctors may remove them for medical reasons.
 The most common reason for testes removal could be tumors or other malignant formations (1).

 However, it is not easy to predict the life of a man without testicles.
 Some might think that one cannot get an erection without testes, but it is far from true.
-Loss of testes will undoubtedly have an impact on sexual performance and desire, but not in all the cases.
-Therefore, this question is more complicated than it seems, and the reply less apparent (2).
+Loss of testes will undoubtedly have an impact on sexual performance and desire, but not in all cases.
+Therefore, this question is more complicated than it seems, and the reply is less apparent (2).

 Role of Testes in Male Wellbeing